ranaapoorv/scheduling_/README.md

 Scheduling of tasks based on the shortest job that can be done first to reduce the waiting time/starvation of the task with gantt chart.
-Reference: Arrival Time - When the task/process comes into the ready state.
+Reference: Arrival Time - When the task/process comes into the ready state./n
-            Burst Time -The timee period which the particular task will take to complete.
+            Burst Time -The time period which the particular task will take to complete.
             Turn Around Time - Total time when the task/process gets into a ready state and till when it gets executed completely.
 Input -